Somethin' Else (content agency): History

 Somethin' Else is involved in the social media production of The BRIT Awards as well as a number of productions for Sky Arts such as Guitar Star, The Ronnie Wood Show and Brian Johnson's A Life on the Road.

 In 2017, it was the only company in the UK to feature in Campaign Magazine's School Reports and Broadcast Magazine's Top 100.
-On 16 June 2021, Sony Music Entertainment announced that the company had acquired Somethin' Else.
+In 2018 the company established an office in New York.
+After becoming a pioneer in the fledgling UK podcast industry, on 16 June 2021, Sony Music Entertainment announced that the company had acquired Somethin' Else.